underworlds-robot/uwds_physics_clients/README.md

 # uwds_physics_clients
-This ROS package contain the Underworlds clients that use Bullet Physics RT Simulation
+This ROS package contains the Underworlds clients that use Bullet Physics RT Simulation